kmcdono2/db4hum/2-relational.md

 nav: true
 ---

+Relational databases are one of many kinds of databases.
+They have been useful in the humanities because we often deal with complex evidence that does not fit easily into single spreadsheets.
+Because humanities scholars frequently ask questions about the relationships between things, relational databases provide a structured environment in which to document, query, and visualize these connections.

 # Fundamental Considerations

-- What question(s) will a database allow you to answer?
-Once you have a research question, you can reformulate it to suit the sources you find that have relevant information.
+What question(s) will a database allow you to answer?
+Once you have a research question, you can specify it to suit the sources you find that have relevant information.

   For example:

-  What is the importance of foreign authorship in the development of French prose fiction?
-(How many novels printed in Paris during the 18th c. were written by authors who were not French?)
+  What is the importance of foreign authorship in the development of French prose fiction? --> (How many novels printed in Paris during the 18th c. were written by authors who were not French?)

-  How does the application of different book censorship/privilege policies affect access to prose fiction in the 18th c.?
-(Which titles are unique or recur in different manuscript sources documenting book seizures, privileges, etc.)
+  How does the application of different book censorship/privilege policies affect access to prose fiction in the 18th c.? --> (Which titles are unique or recur in different manuscript sources documenting book seizures, privileges, etc.)

-  Were eighteenth-century engineers in Brittany a cohesive social group?
-(What picture of engineers emerges from tax roles?)
+  Were eighteenth-century engineers in Brittany a cohesive social group? --> (What picture of engineers emerges from tax roles?)

-  How did participating in highway construction impact reactions to political events in the spring of 1789?
-(Is there a connection between the spatial distribution of highway construction work and highly polarized rhetoric captured in village complaints at the beginning of the French Revolution?)
+  How did participating in highway construction impact reactions to political events in the spring of 1789?  --> (Is there a connection between the spatial distribution of highway construction work and highly polarized rhetoric captured in village complaints at the beginning of the French Revolution?)

-- How will you use the database to answer these questions?
+How will you use the database to answer these questions?

 What kinds of queries/visualizations/maps will it allow you to perform/create?